quil-lang/quil/proposals/analog.md

 how to make it better, those ideas are included in this proposal.
 In particular:
-- defining a frequency per frame means that the readout detuning problem can be solved by the compiler instead of the programmer, a very common source of error
+- defining a frequency per frame means that the readout detuning problem can be solved by the compiler instead of the programmer, a very common source of error (previously the user had to keep track of the difference between the LO and the readout frequency and then do some arithmetic to calculate detuning and apply the correct kernel)
 - waveform shapes (flat, gaussian) will allow optimizations and ease of use that wasn't available at the level of IQ values
 - using relative (with delays) instead of absolute time
+- exposing small, realtime updates to calibrations that can optionally be applied

 Finally by extending Quil we can take advantage of all the great existing constructions already built in to the language, rather than re-defining all of